We earn a commission for products purchased through some links in this article.

 Stability

 Running shoes get their stability from things like the midsole shape, heel construction, size of the toe boxes and height difference from heel to toe.
 It's up to you to determine how much stability you want in expense of speed, but many fast running shoes will already have features designed to mitigate instability.
+A neutral daily trainer without too much cushioning is a good place to start.

 Comfort